Landrum-Griffin Act Overview

 Purpose of the Landrum-Griffin Act

-- Safeguards Against Improper Disciplinary Action: No member may be fined, suspended, expelled, or otherwise disciplined except for nonpayment of dues, unless the member has been served with specific charges, given reasonable time to prepare a defense, and afforded a full and fair hearing.
+- Safeguards Against Improper Disciplinary Action: No member may be fined, suspended, expelled, or otherwise disciplined except for nonpayment of dues, unless the member has been served with specific charges, given a reasonable time to prepare a defense, and afforded a full and fair hearing.

 Reporting Requirements Under the Landrum-Griffin Act